“Food Service Safety Comprehensive Sample Exam I"

 B. Some may survive freezing and cooking.

-C. They can be transmitted from person to person, from people to food, and from people to food-contact surfaces.
+C. They can be transmitted from person to person, from people to food,

 D. Unlike bacteria, they do not reproduce in food.